anaibol/awesome-serverless/README.md

 * [Cloud Native Applications](https://www.manning.com/books/cloud-native-applications) free eBook: an introduction into the world of cloud computing and insights into what is possible with cloud services.
 * [Exploring Cloud Computing](https://www.manning.com/books/exploring-cloud-computing) free eBook: an introduction to the two most popular cloud providers, Amazon and Google, and insights to help you get started.
 * [Developing Serverless Applications - A Practical Introduction with Apache OpenWhisk](http://www.oreilly.com/programming/free/developing-serverless-applications.csp) free ebook focused on doing serverless with OpenWhisk.
 * [Docker in Action, Second Edition](https://www.manning.com/books/docker-in-action-second-edition) A book that teaches you the skills and knowledge you need to create, deploy, and manage applications hosted in Docker containers and it has been fully updated with new examples, best practices, and entirely new chapters.
 ### Courses
 * [Serverless JavaScript by Example](https://www.packtpub.com/web-development/serverless-javascript-example-video) - Become dexterous with live demonstrations on serverless web development.
 * [AWS Lambda in Motion](https://www.manning.com/livevideo/aws-lambda-in-motion) - An example-driven tutorial that focuses on helping you understand and tackle the operational challenges with running AWS Lambda in production.
 * [Serverless Applications with AWS](https://www.manning.com/livevideo/serverless-applications-with-AWS) - Serverless Applications with AWS teaches you to build serverless applications using AWS Lambda and other cloud-based services.
 * [Serverless-stack](https://serverless-stack.com) - Learn to Build complete Full-Stack Apps with Serverless and React on AWS.
-* [Serverless-stack](https://serverless-stack.com) - Learn to Build complete Full-Stack Apps with Serverless and React on AWS.
 * [Develop a Serverless Backend using Node.js on AWS Lambda](https://egghead.io/courses/develop-a-serverless-backend-using-node-js-on-aws-lambda) - Learn how to create a serverless API and connecting it to DynamoDB using leveraging Lambda's new async/await syntax